Nottingham-CTU/REDCap-Minimization/README.md

    * The division step reduces the minimization total, making it more likely that a record is randomized to that allocation.
 For example, an allocation with ratio 2 will be used twice as much as an allocation with ratio 1.
+7. Generate a unique random number for each allocation.
-7. Perform the randomization.
+8. Perform the randomization.
 This is done by ordering the allocations by minimization total and selecting the allocation with the smallest total.
+   * If the minimization totals are equal, the random numbers are used instead.
    * A separate **proportional list** of allocation codes (in which each code appears ratio times) is also generated, which is used for some of the random factors and the fake allocation.
-8. Apply the random factor, if applicable.
+9. Apply the random factor, if applicable.
 The random factor will be applied for the specified percentage of randomizations.
    * If an initial number of records to allocate randomly is specified, and the number of records randomized so far (including the current one) is less than or equal to the initial number, the